melexis/sphinx-traceability-extension/doc/usage.rst

 (e.g. *value* in the above example).
 The content of the attribute is treated as a single string and should match_ the regular expression in configuration.

-The *noshow* is a space-seperated list of relation types.
+The *hidelinks* is a space-seperated list of relation types.
 The relations to other items will not be shown for the mentioned relation types.

 The relations to other documentation items can be specified as: